 TSUZUKI DENKI has been providing TCloud for SCM-a cloud-based fleet management service for the logistics industry-since 2022.
 This service enables real-time management of vehicle travel information and other data using smartphones.
 Equipped with functionality like delivery efficiency analysis, management of delivery destination records, and delivery route navigation, the service has been solving the issues faced by the logistics industry.
 We upgraded this service to solve the "2024 Problem."

-Driver

-Simple operability and automation enable easy operation even during deliveries.
-Administrator and respond quickly status of vehicles
+TCloud for SCM Driver Administrator Management Simple operability and Monitor operating Analyze acquired automation enable status of vehicle data to uncover easy operation even during deliveries. to problems and respond quickly issues and consider solutions